awesomesiddhu/VelocityControl_RMCS2303/README.md

 ## Usage
 1. Connect the RMCS-5024 motor to the RMCS2303 Motor Driver.
 2. Connect the RMCS2303 Motor Driver to your computer as specified in the user manual.
-3. Build your ROS workspace:
+3. Build your ROS2 workspace:
    ```bash
    cd ros2_ws
    colcon build
    ```
-4. Run the ROS node:
+4. Run the ROS2 node:
    ```bash
    rosrun your_package_name minimal_modbus_node.py
    ```